TUWien/DocScan/README.md

-# peed comparison between native and Java OpenCV calls
+# Speed comparison between native and Java OpenCV calls
 This is just a quick and dirty branch for measuring OpenCV timings.

 Results gained on Pixel 4A (in seconds).
 Mat size is 3000x4000.